Ngorongoro Crater highlands trek

 It can be done in 4, 5, 6 or 7 days depending, and we will be more than happy to incorporate a few trekking days into your safari!

-These treks get you close to nature and allow you the chance to get an authentic taste of the local culture as you trek with Maasai guides and your belongings are transported on pack animals in the traditional way-just as tribesman have done for centuries.
+The Ngorongoro Crater highlands trek get you close to nature and allow you the chance to get an authentic taste of the local culture as you trek with Maasai guides and your belongings are transported on pack animals in the traditional way-just as tribesman have done for centuries.
 While this trek is not necessarily physically demanding – it does require a fit and healthy individual with the stamina to walk 4 – 11 hours a day through some rugged terrain, but once you’re through – you’ll find it worth the sweat!

 Upon arrival in Arusha, you will be picked up at the airport and head to your hotel.
 The rest of the day is free.
 Relax, take a stroll, enjoy the sights and sounds.
 Get plenty of rest – tomorrow will be huge!
 Overnight at Oupost Lodge